Introduction to C Programming Language

 Is C preferred for competitive programming?

 Yes, In recent years competitive programming (Codechef, HackerRank, TopCoder, SPOJ) gained huge popularity among young programmers.
-Companies such as Amazon, Google, Microsoft, Facebook wants a programmer to be good at Data Structures and Algorithms.
+Companies such as Amazon, Google, Microsoft, Facebook want a programmer to be good at Data Structures and Algorithms.

-C++ the successor of C language is highly recommended for competitive programming because, In competitive programming, high priority will be given to both space and time complexity.
+C++ the successor of the C language is highly recommended for competitive programming because, In competitive programming, high priority will be given to both space and time complexity.

 C++ runs a bit faster when compared to modern programming languages.
 C++ is one-level abstraction to C. So as I said earlier if you know C then coding in C++ is not a big challenge.